 Reality bites – the backdrop to the climate crisis

-Shocking as it seems, humans are not good at economics.
+Surprising as it may seem considering the elevated status of the banking and finance industry, humans are not good at economics.
 The current economic systems will not cope, says the Bank of England.
 In almost 30 years since the first UN climate negotiations started, in 2019 before the pandemic global CO2 emissions were rising as fast as ever.

 All policies introduced so far have fallen short.
 This isn’t helped by the fact that the United Nations base a lot of their economic predictions on modelling by the Nobel Prize-winning economist William Nordhaus in the 1990s and 2000s which economists now say is so wrong, it should be thrown out – see the Nobel prize-winning economics of climate change is misleading and dangerous – here’s why.

 Society has spent the last 250 years developing an economy based almost exclusively on burning carbon, and we are giving ourselves 30 years to turn this around and hit zero carbon emissions by 2050 (or preferably sooner if at all possible).

 This would go down in history as the most astounding social, political and economic success.

 How can our political system provide a thousand smart, rigorous and radical answers to the thousand or more changes that are needed to decarbonise our lives?
 Persuade a democratic majority to tolerate it?
 And keep up the momentum for 30 years or even raise the bar?

 The chances do not look good in 2021, as most corporations across the globe are badly off-target, most government actions are not compatible with their targets, and policy experts warn that governments risk being overwhelmed by the challenge (“decision lag”).